vladbagmet/financial_api/README.md

 Use terminal to run commands below
 * Clone repository by running `git clone https://github.com/vladbagmet/financial_api.git`
 * Go to the cloned repository by running `cd financial_api`
+* Create `.env` file with database credentials or use a template file with default dev credentials by running `cp ./backend/.env.sample ./backend/.env`
-* Run service by executing a shortcut command `make start` Service runs inside docker-container and can accept HTTP requests on `http://127.0.0.1:8000` address.
+* Run service by executing a shortcut command `make start` Service runs inside docker-container and can accept HTTP requests on `http://0.0.0.0:8000/` address.

 ## Running Tests